Professional discipline and regulatory law

 - Tom has advised the Flying Disabled campaign, which aims to ensure that wheelchair users can travel in aeroplanes using their own wheelchair, without having to transfer to a seat (problems relating to which BBC journalist Frank Gardiner has documented).

 Tom’s commercial practice includes contract/fraud, partnership, business protection, and procurement.
 He appears in County Court and is often asked to draft pleadings.
 He is often asked to advise on commercial disputes in the regulated sector.

 Contract / fraud: appeared in a number of contractual claims in the County Court, including claims for fraud and debt claims.
 Tom advises on contentious bonus matters.
 He has advised on a range of misselling claims including in relation to foreign-exchange accumulators and interest-rate hedging products.

 Business protection: advised on a range of issues relating to confidential and privileged information, restrictive covenants and competitive threats.

-Company & Partnerships: Tom has advised on a range of company matters including the removal of directors.
+Company & Partnership: Tom has advised on a range of company matters including the removal of directors.
 He has advised on the liabilities and property of partners in both LLPs and general partnerships.

 Procurement: advised on a range of procurement matters, including relating to award criteria and modifications to contracts.
 Tom was instructed by the Treasury Solicitor to assist in Mansfield DC v Secretary of State for Communities and Local Government EWHC 2167 (Admin), a judicial review relating to an alleged breach of the public procurement rules.

 Tom is instructed to act in a range of administrative law matters, including regulatory and education matters described elsewhere in this profile.